 Starting with Level A is a great way to make progress and begin helping out your users.
 Level AA is the standard many governments are using as a benchmark as this targets the most common and most problematic issues for web users

 In the 2018, WCAG 2.0 updated to version 2.1 with new guidelines for making websites even more accessible.
-The new guidelines in WCAG 2.1 is backward compatible with WCAG 2.0.
-This means that:

 The main goal is to make websites more usable for people with visual and cognitive disabilities